Public Infrastructure Investments for Space Market Development: Limitations and Directions for Future Research

-I have assumed that all revenues, whether derived from government direct transfers, government direct purchases, or market demand, are viewed identically by investors in space technology systems.
+\textit{Investor perceptions of different revenue sources.} This analysis assumed that investors view all revenues, whether derived from a government or non-government source, identically.
 Is this a reasonable assumption?
-How do investor perceptions of space-derived cashflows vary with market and government budget volatility?
-Analyses like event studies of public space company stock prices around contract announcements, surveys of private space investors about their investment evaluation criteria, and choice experiments to elicit investor preferences about uncertain revenue streams could provide quantitative estimates of any systematic differences in how investors in space technology system perceive different revenue sources.
+How do investor perceptions of space-derived cashflows actually vary with market and government budget volatility?
+Do investors systematically value government contracts differently from commercial revenues?
+Analyses like event studies of public space company stock prices around contract announcements, surveys of private space investors about their investment evaluation criteria, and choice experiments to elicit investor preferences about uncertain revenue streams could provide quantitative estimates of any systematic differences in how investors perceive different revenue sources.
+Such evidence would allow more accurate modeling of capital costs and return requirements across different economic architectures.